Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Results

 \subsection{The strength of the magnetic field and the effect on filaments stability}

-We estimate the POS magnetic field strength in the North-Eastern, North-Western, and {\mn} filaments, in particular, in the regions that are identified as VCSs in $^{13}$CO emission.
+We estimate the POS magnetic field strength according to Sect.~\ref{sec:dcf} in the North-Eastern, North-Western, and {\mn} filaments, in particular, in VCSs that are identified in $^{13}$CO emission (described in Sect.~\ref{sec:vcs}).
 This allows us to constrain not only the spatial extent of the regions, but also the associated velocity profiles and their dispersions.
-We require the VCS to contain at least $100$ pixels (after projection onto the {\planck} grid).
+We require each VCS to contain at least $100$ pixels (after projection onto the {\planck} grid).
 The {\mn} filament contains several VCSs in the junction region.
 We do not consider that part of the filament to avoid confusion.
 We also note that the VCS corresponding to the North-Eastern filament covers mostly the Northern part of the filament.
 The contours of the VCS and the velocity dispersion map are represented in Fig.~\ref{fig:vcs_map}.
 We can see that the three VCS do not spatially overlap, and because each of the structures accounts for most of the observed emission, the use of the {\planck} polarisation data is justified.
-The angular dispersion function $\mathcal{C}$ and the corresponding fits performed as described in Sect.~\ref{sec:dcf} are shown in Fig.~\ref{fig:ang_disp}.
-The fit was applied to intermediate lags because, at low separations between data points, the assumption of the Gaussian turbulent auto-correlation function is not relevant \citep{houde2009}, while at large separations one might be tracing uncorrelated components.